bochap/bochap.com/content/posts/1728057192987-go-for-go/index.md

 ### Verifying the installation

-1. **Unveiling Your New Go Compiler** Where did our shiny new Go compiler end up?
+1. **Unveiling Your New Go Compiler:** Where did our shiny new Go compiler end up?
 Let's find out!
 Open a terminal and run the commands below to reveal its location and version.

 ```
 go version